DidntPot/Magic-Elephant/README.md

 # **WORLDS**

 You can easy import all you're existing Minecraft Worlds.
-You need a Folder called called "BEWE", create it and upload youre Minecraft World here.
+You need a Folder called "BEWE", create it and upload youre Minecraft World here.